Hafod y Llyn railway station

 The station opened to passenger traffic on 21 May 2009 and was the WHR's southern terminus.
-As the station has no parking or other passenger facilities, only self-sufficient walkers and cyclists could board or alight there.
+As the station had no parking or other passenger facilities, only self-sufficient walkers and cyclists could board or alight there.

 Hafod y Llyn closed on 26 May 2010, when the next section of line to Pont Croesor opened.
 From January to March, 2011, trains ran to Hafod y Llyn from Porthmadog as part of the Winter Warmer services.
 This replaced the similar service on the Ffestiniog line to Trwyn-y-garnedd, which was suspended due to the bypass construction work at Minffordd.
-Still occasionally used such as in March 2017 when it appeared in the timetable.
+It is still occasionally used such as in March 2017 when it appeared in the timetable.